 Convening the Future Changemakers

-Envoys is proud to host the Student SDG Summit on November 7th and 8th, 2020.
-This Summit brings together a diverse group of students to take part in designing, testing, and iterating solutions to some of the worlds most intractable problems.
-While learning about the various global issues that gave rise to the SDGs, we’ll learn about ourselves—and about how each of us can harness our leadership to make sustainable change in our communities.
+Envoys was proud to host the Student SDG Summit on November 7th and 8th, 2020.
+This Summit brought together a diverse group of students to take part in designing community interventions that advanced progress on the Goals.
+While learning about the various global issues that gave rise to the creation of the SDGs, students strategized together to develop ways to raise awareness and support the achievement of the Goals.

 The Sustainable Development Goals (SDGs) provide a blueprint for the transition to a healthier planet and a more just world, for present and future generations.
 With concrete targets, the Goals aim to end poverty and hunger, expand access to health, education, justice and jobs, promote inclusive and sustained economic growth, while protecting our planet from environmental degradation.

-Over the course of 2 days, groups of students from around the world will gain inspiration from expert speakers and collaborate virtually on short, fun, and meaningful projects and collaborations.
-This program is designed for students aged 14-19.
+Over the course of 2 days, groups of students from around the world will learn about the development of and progress on the SDGs from expert speakers and collaborate virtually to design a community or global intervention.

-This is a student-driven event, facilitated by Envoys.
-While educators are welcome to observe, student groups do not need to be accompanied by a faculty member to attend!
-Students participating in the conference will need the ability to log into a Zoom call and access Google collaborative products (Docs and Jamboard)
+This was a student-driven event, facilitated by Envoys.
+While educators were welcome to observe, student groups did not need to be accompanied by a faculty member to attend.

-Participants in this Summit will have the opportunity to further their project ideas through the United Nations Association, allowing them to find additional collaborators, present at UNA/UN conferences, and work on the SDGs in their local community with like-minded UN advocates.
+Participants in this Summit had the opportunity to further their project ideas through the United Nations Association, allowing them to find additional collaborators, present at UNA/UN conferences, and work on the SDGs in their local community with like-minded UN advocates.